womanonrails/womanonrails.com/_i18n/en/_posts/2015-12-20-what-is-git.md

 end
 ```

-Now I need to send to all of team members this new code.
-How do this?
+Now you need to send this new code to all of your team members.
+How to do that?
 E-mail?
 Dropbox?
-Pendrive?
-Each of this solutions can be painful.
-So we have problem one. **1.
-Actualization of our project (how have access to current version).**
+Pen drive (USB flash drive)?
+Each of these solutions can be painful.
+So we have the first problem. **Project synchronization.
+How to have access to the last version of the project?**

-This problem we can somehow resolved.
-But what happened in this situation.
-Someone in team change something in the same file as I. For example change method name but he/she don’t know that I working on this file in the same time.
-So his/her code looks like this:
+This problem we can solve somehow, even if the solution can be time-consuming.
+But what happened in the next situation.
+Someone in your team changed the same file as you changed.
+For example, your colleague changed the method name but he doesn’t know, that you were working on this file at the same time.
+So his code looks like this:

 ```ruby
 # hello_world.rb